FrankHubeny/AltRea/docs/reference.md

 reference for the technical implementation of the `altrea` project code.

-::: altrea.tf
+::: altrea.boolean

-::: altrea.display
+::: altrea.rules

-::: altrea.exception
+::: altrea.data